An Auto Accident Attorney Can Help You in Brighton, MI

 You may hear references to First-Party Benefits and Third-Party Benefits when it comes to your auto insurance paying benefits after an accident.

-Insurance payouts can get complicated – especially if you are an innocent passenger in a vehicle that is in an auto accident.
+Especially if you are an innocent passenger in a vehicle that is in an auto accident.
 Whose insurance is responsible for covering you?
 If you or a loved one have been in an automobile accident, contact Bohikian Law Group today and find out how we can help you to navigate the insurance tangle to get you the benefits you need and are legally entitled to.

 Medical Bills for Life

 Automobile Accident Law in Michigan requires that insurance companies cover your accident-related medical needs for life (or for as long as you require treatment and care for the injuries you received in the accident).
 Getting your medical bills paid after a Michigan motor vehicle accident can be complicated – if you are in this situation, contact Bohikian Law Group today to find out more about your legal rights.